Home

 STRETCH TO GROW

-Some things in life in an effort to grow and to become more successful requires us to do what is called a stretch.
+Some things in life even our Baseball Journal in an effort to grow and to become more successful requires us to do what is called a stretch.

 A stretch is nothing more than leaving the safe haven of the norm and step out to do something different to gain more and more of what is available for us to enjoy.